ejdaguas/pegels/README.md

 No restrictions are placed on this dataset.

 # File-specific information
 cyclicdeformation/cycdef_70x: Rheology results for cyclic deformation tests on low-PI gels (70/3-70/24) (three replicates).
 Time (sec), strain (%), G*, G', G" (Pa), and loss tangent (G"/G') are included for each experiment.
 Non-physical outliers, defined as rows with strain < 0.25%, were removed from the data.
 Following this, rows with fewer than two replicates represented were also excluded.
+This data is plotted in Figures 7 and 8 in the paper.

 rheology_lowvshi/lowvhi_70x: Rheology results for sandwich-swelled low-PI and high-PI 70/3-70/24 gels (three replicates).
 G*, G' and G" values (Pa) and loss tangent presented for corresponding strain values (%).
 This data is plotted in Figure 5 in the paper.

+rheology_swelling/swelling_70x: Rheology results for initial-swelled, sandwich-swelled, and fully-swelled low-PI 70/3-70/24 gels (three replicates).
+G*, G' and G" values (Pa) and loss tangent presented for corresponding strain values (%).
+This data is plotted in Figure 6 in the paper.

 data_figure2: MTT assay results (signal minus background, 540nm reading - 630 nm reading) for four plates: three replicates of the PE gel results and one of the Am-only gel results.
 Results were normalized for visualization using the control wells on the respective plates.